shubhamku044/full-stack-interview-questions/README.md

 ---

-**What's the next thing you would automate in your current workflow?**
+**8. What's the next thing you would automate in your current workflow?**

 This question assesses your understanding of automation priorities and process improvement.
 Here's how to approach it: